whichdigital/fe-techtest/readme.md

 ## Getting up and running

+Clone or fork this repo.
+If you'd rather start from scratch with your own setup that's fine too, as long as you complete [the exercise](#the-exercise).

 This repo contains a very simple webpack based development environment.
-We'll need to install some stuff to get going.
-If you'd rather start from scratch with your own setup that's fine too, as long as you complete [the exercise](#the-exercise).
+We'll need to install some stuff to get going...

 ### Requirements